sahibalejandro/quarkphp-image/out/README.md

-Give write permissions to this directory in order to test.php works properly
+Give write permissions to this directory